Donders-Institute/bidscoin/docs/tutorial.rst

 Hands-on tutorial
 -----------------

-This tutorial is specific for researchers from the DCCN and makes use of data-sets stored on its central file-system.
+The following tutorial is specific for researchers from the DCCN and makes use of data-sets stored on its central file-system.
 However, it should not be difficult to use (at least part of) this tutorial for other data-sets as well.

 1. **Preparation.** Activate the bidscoin environment and create a tutorial playground folder in your home directory by executing these bash commands (see also ``module help bidscoin``):